curatorio/widgets/README.md

 var widget = new Curator.Widgets.Waterfall({
     // ...
     waterfall: {
-        gridWidth:250,    // sets the desired column width animate:true,     // should the posts animate in? animateSpeed:400
+        gridWidth: 250,    // sets the desired column width
+        animate: true,     // should the posts animate in?
+        animateSpeed: 400
     }
 });
 ```